People stranded on a boat or life raft can survive several days longer than the poor souls stuck in the water with just a life jacket.

 Hopefully, it never comes to this, but if a sailor and their crew are forced to abandon ship, they must take a grab bag, also known as a ditch or panic bag, with them.

-A well-equipped grab bag will increase your chances of survival following the abandonment of the ship, and the equipment stored inside can dramatically increase your chances of being rescued.
+A well-equipped grab bag will not only increase your chances of survival following the abandonment of the ship, but the equipment stored inside can dramatically increase your chances of being rescued.

 A good grab bag must be waterproof and made from durable materials.
 Its location on the boat should also be known to all the crew members.
 Here is what the ideal bag should contain: